scalalandio/chimney/DESIGN.md

 which allow read which field was selected with `_.fieldName` syntax, turning it into a `String` singleton type (e.g.
 `"fieldName"` type) and prepending type level information to the type (e.g.
 `TransformerCfg.FieldConst["fieldName", TransformerCfg.Empty]` prepends information that 0-index in `RuntimeDataStore`
-contains override for `"fieldName"` to and empty config).
+contains override for `"fieldName"` to an empty config).

 In Scala 3 the mechanism is similar except whitebox macros are replaced by [`transparent inline`](https://docs.scala-lang.org/scala3/guides/macros/inline.html#transparent-inline-methods) macros.